yoratoni/cefpython-wrapper/README.md

 ---

-The goal of the `cef_wrapper.py` file is to implement docstrings & auto-completing for the cefpython3 project.
+The goal of the `cef_wrapper.py` file is to implement docstrings & autocompleting for the cefpython3 project.

 - `cef` defines the main class that contains multiple other classes.